-Last night (January), temps dipped down into the 30’s.
-And there was a good layer of frost on our poolside lounge chairs this morning!
+In January, temperatures sometimes dip down into the 30’s.
+And there’s even good layer of frost on our poolside lounge chairs in the mornings!
 This is quite a change in winter weather from when we lived in the Reno-Tahoe area, but I welcome that change for sure.

 In any case, the “warmer” winter weather we have here in Arizona still calls for some hot comfort food once in a while.
 Chili is the perfect warm-you-up kind of meal.

 This Turkey Pumpkin Chili recipe is very easy to make.
-You can have the whole thing prepared in just 20 minutes, and then let it simmer for 30 to 60 minutes.
+You can have the whole thing prepared in just 20 minutes.

 We sometimes serve this chili with shredded sharp cheddar sprinkled on top– melted and yummy!
 Sour cream and fresh cilantro are good additions too.

-If you’re following the Weight Watchers program, this chili computes to ZERO Freestyle SmartPoints.
+If you’re following the Weight Watchers program, this chili computes to ZERO points on the blue and purple programs.
+On green, it computes to 4 points per serving.
 That’s a big win!
 I like to make a big batch of it to have for lunch all week long.
+Enjoy!